 About the Award

 The Dr. Joseph J. Bulmer Award for Excellence in Library Research is selected annually by the Dwight Marvin Library faculty.
 The award recognizes a student’s outstanding accomplishment in library-based research.
 Dr. Bulmer established the award in 1989 when he was president of the college.
-The library continued the tradition for 20 years by selecting multiple winners who received modest awards and recognition.
-Starting in 2009-10, one award of $150 will be presented from a fund managed by the college’s Foundation for the specific purpose of recognizing library research excellence.
-The award-winner will be recognized at Student Honors Convocation, and also in the commencement program.
+The award is presented from a fund managed by the college’s Foundation for the specific purpose of recognizing library research excellence.
+The recipient is recognized at Student Honors Convocation, in the commencement program, a perpetual plaque in the Marvin Library Learning Commons, and receives a monetary award.

 A student must be nominated by the faculty member for whom the research assignment was completed or may self nominate.
 The work nominated must have received a grade of A.

 Award selection criteria: